Lucas Smout the Younger

 Lucas Smout the Younger or Lucas Smaut (27 February 1671 – 8 April 1713) was a Flemish painter of coastal and country scenes who was active in Antwerp.
+His landscapes are typically crowded with many people engaged in various activities.

 Life

 Details about the life of Lucas Smout are scarce.
 He was born in Antwerp as the youngest child of the painter and art dealer Lucas Smout the Elder and Anna Maria Tijssens.
 His father had studied under Artus Wolffort and was a figure painter.
 His brother Dominicus (or Domien) became a genre painter while two of his sisters married painters.
 His mother was a member of the prominent Tijssens or Tyssens family of artists in Antwerp, which included artists such as Jan Baptist Tijssens the Younger.
 His father died in 1674 and his mother in 1686.
 His sister Clara Catharina continued to operate the art and painting materials business of her parents.
 Upon discovering Lucas' artistic talent, she sent him to study art under a master.